MATLAB/Simulink for Power Electronics Simulations

 5 sections | 33 lectures | 6hr 55min

 Learn how to rectifiers, DC-to-DC converters, and inverters, as well as how to analyze circuit performance in MATLAB/Simulink with our Power Electronics Simulations online course.
-Earn 6 PDHs for professional engineers.
+Professional engineers can earn 6 PDHs by completing this course.

 Course Description